delphic-digital/Skeletor/README.md

 FED Responsive Boilerplate
 ===============

 Front End Developer boilerplate for Delphic Digital sites.
+This boilerplate will allow you, the Mighty Developer to hit the ground running on a new project.
+This project is constantly evolving and improving as we learn more efficient ways to approach a problem.

 ## Features